 A MINI adventure

-Today, plant Oxford produces five MINI models - Hatchback, Convertible, Clubman, Coupé and Roadster.
+Today, Plant Oxford produces five MINI models - Hatch, Convertible, Coupé, Roadster and 5-door Hatch.